Mister Sinister: Jean Grey and Scott Summers

 Scott spends a few years in the care of the State Home for Foundlings.
 Hoping to make Cyclops an isolated warrior who can be easily manipulated, Sinister takes on the guise of Nate, another orphan who acts as Scott's overly territorial friend while sometimes bullying him.
 As part of his long-term plan, Sinister allows Scott Summers to be adopted by a criminal named Jack Winters who abuses the boy and forces him to help with crimes.
 Rather than bend to his abusive guardian, Scott resists and is discovered by Professor Charles Xavier and his ally FBI agent Fred Duncan.
 With Duncan's help, Scott becomes Xavier's ward and the first official recruit of the original X-Men, a team of mutant heroes trained to stop mutant terrorists.
 Jean Grey joins this same team weeks later.
-Sinister continues to monitor Scott somewhat but keeps his distance so the telepathic Xavier and the other X-Men don't become aware of and interfere with his plans.
+Sinister continues to monitor Scott somewhat but keeps his distance so the telepathic Xavier and the other X-Men do not become aware of and interfere with his plans.
 Not long afterward, Mr. Sinister hires the villains Blob and Kraven the Hunter to fight and wound each of the X-Men.
 This results in a battle that draws the attention of the teenage hero Spider-Man.
 Kraven then brings the blood samples of the X-Men and Spider-Man back to Sinister for study, even providing a sample of his own DNA.

 Mr. Sinister concludes that offspring of Jean Grey and Scott Summers could represent the ultimate stage of mutant potential, possibly a mutant capable of destroying Apocalypse.
-Using Jean Grey's cell sample, Mr. Sinister creates a clone who is rapidly aged.
-When the clone shows no sign the X-gene, Sinister leaves her in a hibernation chamber.
+Using Jean Grey's cell sample, Sinister creates a clone who is rapidly aged.
+When the clone shows no sign of the X-gene, Sinister leaves her in a hibernation chamber.
 Years later, Jean Grey suffers catastrophic radiation poisoning but is saved by the cosmic Phoenix Force, who desires her to be a host.
 With her increased power, Jean creates a new body for her consciousness and the cosmic Phoenix Force to occupy, while creating a healing cocoon to repair the damage done to her original body.
 As "Phoenix", Jean becomes a more powerful hero.
 She is later temporarily corrupted, causing the Phoenix Force itself to become a corrupt and deadly entity.
 The new "Dark Phoenix" asserts control, burying Jean's personality.
 Jean's personality later resumes control and she eventually kills herself rather than allow Dark Phoenix to rise again and destroy more lives.
 Without a host, the Phoenix Force reverts to its original nature and feels remorse for its role in Jean's death.
 To make amends, it restores Jean's consciousness to her original body, now fully healed.
 Simultaneously, the Phoenix Force causes a spark of life in the Jean Grey clone Sinister created.